charlesdong1991/py-roughviz/README.md

 # py-roughviz

-This is the Python implementation of the JaveScript Library RoughViz which you could use to visualize sketchy/hand-drawn styled charts.
+This is the Python wrapper of the JaveScript Library RoughViz which you could use to visualize sketchy/hand-drawn styled charts.
 You could check out original JS libarary here: [RoughViz](https://github.com/jwilber/roughViz)